Cruise ship shunned over coronavirus fears arrives in Cambodia

 The U.S. ambassador to Cambodia said he had dispatched a team to assist U.S. citizens with disembarking and transferring to onward destinations, and was coordinating with embassies of other nationalities.

-Reporting by James Pearson; Editing by Anantharaman Muralikumar and Lincoln Feast.
+Reporting by Prak Chan Thul in Sinhoukville and James Pearson in Hanoi; Editing by Anantharaman Muralikumar and Lincoln Feast.